selyunin/selyunin.github.io/nxp_lpc1769_starting_guide.md

-Starting guide for LPC1769 development board with CMSIS DAP probe
+Starting with LPC1769 development board
 ===

+Starting guide for LPC1769 development board with CMSIS DAP probe.

 I have started recently to familiarize myself with the state-of-the-art (ARM) microcontrollers and the available tools.